-King, a Whig, was the representative for New York's 1st congressional district from 1849 to 1851.
+King was the representative for New York’s 1st congressional district and was a Whig.
+He served from 1849 to 1851.

 From Dec 1849 to Mar 1851, King missed 28 of 572 roll call votes, which is 4.9%.
 This is better than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.

 |Dec 1850-Mar 1851||133||1||0.8%||0th|

 The information on this page is originally sourced from a variety of materials, including:

 - @unitedstates/congress-legislators, a community project gathering congressional information